 Annuity #2 $200,000 turn income on at age 71/67 $1666 per month with increases in income

-Now Mike and Susie’s monthly income has an extra $1,300 per month in 5 years and $1,666 on top of that in the 12th year to help offset inflation and all we did was reposition their money into safer investments.
-They now have extra income for traveling and spoiling the grand kids all without having the stress of dealing with the stock market.
+Now Mike and Susie’s monthly payment has an extra $1,300 per month in 5 years and $1,666 in the 12th year to help offset inflation, and all we did was reposition their money into safer investments.
+They now have extra income for traveling and spoiling the grandkids, all without having the stress of dealing with the stock market.

 Mike and Susie were able to accomplish this without any possible market risk exposure.
 The benefits they have put in place are fully guaranteed.